 “They take the stars for granted; they resent the song of birds waking them in the morning; the ocean is monotonous to them, and they think getting up early enough to see the sunrise is stupid and exhausting.
 It’s as if… as if they’ve missed the ride from the angels and are doomed to drift from one shallow thing to another.”

-Yeah, I’ll take this as some solid advice, Dawn, when you feel for a loser like Michael Sutton and got yourself into the mess that was Secrets of the Morning.
+Yeah, I’ll take this as some solid advice, Dawn, when you fell for a loser like Michael Sutton and got yourself into the absolute mess that was Secrets of the Morning.

 Christie takes Dawn’s advice, because after she has sex with Gavin, this is her morning-after: